Hawaii Volcanoes National Park is a truly otherworldly wonder featuring big island volcanic beauty – lava tubes, red lava, craters & more.

 Here’s what I loved (and didn’t) about visiting Hawaii Volcanoes National Park.

 About My Travels to Hawaii Volcanoes National Park

 I first visited Hawai’i Volcanoes National Park back in 2016, prior to the most recent eruptions which significantly shaped the landscape of the park.

-The primary goal of my visit was to experience the park to its fullest and capture the essence of the place for a film my brother and produced on the park.
+The primary goal of my visit was to experience the park to its fullest and capture the essence of the place for a film my brother Jim and I produced on the park.
 I was totally blown away by the dynamic contrasts of this park.